What Is Jupiter Predict?

 Order Types

-- Limit order: you set a target price and your order waits to be matched.
+- Limit order: lets you choose a target price and wait for a match.

 Fees